 characterised by the muted

-Autumn colors of the landscape.
+Autumn colours of the landscape. sold

 The Great Hannoki Waterfall.
 A stunning